-We made our second batch (or maybe it’s our third batch) of cut comb yesterday.
+I made my second batch (or maybe it’s my third batch) of cut comb yesterday.
 It’s the last of the foundationless honey comb for this year.
-Our cut comb is messy and wouldn’t win any awards at the county fair — which is just the way we like it.
+My cut comb is messy and wouldn’t win any awards at the county fair — which is just the way I like it.
 That’s called keepin’ it real.
-Our method of making cut comb is simple:
+My method of making cut comb is simple:

 1) Cut the comb from the medium sized frame.